dschlenk/opennms-cookbook/README.md

 because things that used to be in PermGen are now in Heap and it grows unbounded unless you tell it not to.

+### Upgrades

+Starting with version 2.0.0 there is now experimental support for handling upgrades automatically.
+Use at your own risk.
+It is disabled by default.
+To enable, set `node['opennms']['upgrade']` to true.
+If this sounds like something you want to do, review the `upgrade` recipe.
+It roughly translates to:

+* New RPM is installed.
+* Are there any files named `*.rpmnew` in `$ONMS_HOME/etc` or `$ONMS_HOME/jetty-webapp`?
+If so, overwrite the existing files with them.
+* Are there any files named `*.rpmsave` in `$ONMS_HOME/etc` or `$ONMS_HOME/jetty-webapp`?
+If so, remove them.

+`rpmsave` files happen when there's a config file that you have changed that was replaced with the new version because not replacing it would prevent OpenNMS from working properly.
+But since we're using Chef, we don't care about the old version as any changes we made to it previously will be redone with the appropriate LWRP(s) or templates later in the converge.
+Since OpenNMS won't start with these files in place we just remove them.

+Similarly, `rpmnew` files are created when a newer version of a file exists, but it doesn't contain breaking changes.
+Just like `rpmsave` files, OpenNMS won't start with these files present, and the rest of the converge will make the changes we want anyway, so we just overwrite the old file with the `rpmnew` version.

+There is also an attribute named `node['opennms']['allow_downgrade']` which if set to true will let you install an older version of OpenNMS than is currently installed.
+Leave this alone unless you know what you're doing - sometimes yum gets confused with versions when working with snapshot builds and this attribute helps work around that.

 ### Recipes

 * `opennms::default` Installs and configures OpenNMS with the standard configuration modified with any node attribute values changed from their defaults.